Vietanh-Vu/IT3230-C-basic/README.md

 # C-basic
-Source code of all exercises.
+- Source code of all exercises.
+- One branch stands for one week.